gilbertorgit/ent_sonic_apstra/sonic_3clos/README.md

 ***After creating the topology from scratch you will need to configure your Apstra server.
 A

-Access Apstra server using the console and check the instructions in the folder Apstra_Installation
+Access Apstra server using the console and check the instructions in the folder Apstra_Installation: https://github.com/gilbertorgit/ent_sonic_apstra/tree/main/sonic_3clos/Apstra_Installation

 * Apstra Server IP: 192.168.122.180